 During the incubation period, the mother alligator has to watch carefully over her the eggs because near-by predators are always lurking.
 Raccoons, skunks and opossums are always on the prowl to raid nests for eggs.
 Fewer than 70 percent of alligator eggs survive due to predators and weather conditions.

+This is a picture of an alligator nest and a camera to monitor the happenings for research.
+In this photo, you’ll find a limpkin standing on top of the nest and as I watched, the limpkin was just walking over it to get to the water just on the other side.
 It is important to stay away from any piles of rotting grass when out around nature areas that are known for alligators.
-The mother alligator will become very aggressive if she believes that her babies are in danger.
+The mother alligator will become very aggressive if she believes that her babies or eggs are in danger.

 Alligator eggs, unlike like other reptiles will change in gender depending on their environment.
 Eggs kept at a temperature lower than 86°F degrees with hold a female while eggs held at a temperature of 91.4°F or more will hold a male.
 Temperatures in between will result in both male and females.